 Historical & Heritage

-It is a Shaiva Panchayatan, or a group of five temples within a large enclosure.
-The central shrine is dedicated to Lord Shiva and the remaining four temples dedicated to goddess Parvati, Sri Ganapathi, Surya Bhagwan and Lord Vishnu.
-This is the largest, most complete and the best-preserved example of the mediaeval temples of the Deccan of the Indo-Aryan style.
+It is a Shaiva Panchayatan or a group of five temples within a large enclosure.
+The central shrine is dedicated to Lord Shiva and the remaining four temples are dedicated to goddess Parvati, Sri Ganapathi, Surya Bhagwan, and Lord Vishnu.
+This is the largest, most complete, and best-preserved example of the medieval temples of the Deccan of the Indo-Aryan style.

 The temple is an astonishing display of stone carvings and sculptures portraying the stories from the Puranas, Mahabharata & Ramayana.
-Sculptures of Gods, Goddesses, Apsaras, Yakshas, Kinnaras and Gandharvas ornaments entire complex.
-The temple of Lord Shiva is beautifully proportioned and consists of an assembly hall called sabha mandapa and the Shivlinga is enshrined by a towered ceiling called ...
+Sculptures of Gods, Goddesses, Apsaras, Yakshas, Kinnaras, and Gandharvas adorn the entire complex.
+The temple of Lord Shiva is beautifully proportioned ...

 Distance from Aurangabad: 166 Kms